 SoFi makes a considerable effort here.
 They seem to understand their clientele will need some hand-holding at first to delve into the investing world.

-It’s a great strategy for them as they build a loyal base who may stay for the long-haul.
+It’s a great strategy for them as they build a loyal base who may stay for the long haul.

 SoFi features live, friendly financial advisors with whom you can interface through phone, email, or chat.
 Though financial advisors are no longer legally bound to the fiduciary standard, they pledge to hold to it, which may not mean more than their word.